mconlon17/vivo-pump/examples/mentoring/README.md

 ## Enumerations

-1. `orcid_enum.txt` -- used to list possible advisors and advisees
+1. `orcid_enum.txt` -- used to identify possible advisors and advisees
-1. `concept_enum.txt` -- used to list possible subject areas for the advising relationship
+1. `concept_enum.txt` -- used to identify possible subject areas for the advising relationship
-1. `degree_enum.txt` -- used to list the possible degrees
+1. `degree_enum.txt` -- used to identify the degree if mentoring is related to obtaning a degree
 1. `date_enum.txt` -- used to list the dates by year to indicate start and end

 ## Adding and Updating mentoring relationships